gboeing/osmnx/docs/source/getting-started.rst

 Configuration
 ^^^^^^^^^^^^^

 You can configure OSMnx using the :code:`settings` module.
 Here you can adjust logging behavior, caching, server endpoints, and more.
 You can also configure OSMnx to retrieve historical snapshots of OpenStreetMap data as of a certain date.

-Read more about the :ref:`settings <osmnx-settings-module>` module.
+Read more about the :ref:`settings <osmnx-settings-module>` module in the User Reference.

 Geocoding and Querying
 ^^^^^^^^^^^^^^^^^^^^^^